Here we take a look at five of the worst Open chokes, highlighted by Jean Van de Velde's 72nd hole collapse at Carnoustie in 1999

 “I turned it over into the 17th,” Scott said.
 “It wasn’t a good shot.”

 As Els admitted later, he was now hoping that he might make a play-off.
 Just so long as Scott did not match Els’ birdie on the last.
-If Scott made par, Els and he would be in play-off.
+If Scott made par, Els and he would go to extra holes.

 Scott hit his drive on 18 into a pot bunker.
 He chipped out and the hit his approach to the par 4 to 12ft.
 He now needed to sink that 12ft putt to force a play-off with Els.

 “I’m very disappointed, but I played so beautifully for most of the week I really shouldn’t let this bring me down,” said Scott in his post-round interview.
 “I know I’ve let a really great chance slip through my fingers today, but somehow I’ll look back and take the positives from it.”

 “I am just numb at the moment,” said Els in his interview.
 “I feel for Adam Scott, he is a great friend of mine.
 We both wanted to win so badly, but I really feel for him.”

 Worst Open Golf chokes #3: Thomas Bjorn, Royal St George’s, 2003

 When seeking putative Open chokes in the making at Royal St George’s in 2003 it would have been hard to know just where to look.
 It seemed to be that everyone who was getting close to winning had second thoughts about it.

 Prime contender for one of the worst Open chokes would have been Ben Curtis.
 The 750-1 longshot had shot six-under in the first 11 holes on the final day but then dropped four strokes in the next six.